 Factor #2: The diverse humans of data

 Data teams encompass data engineers, analysts, scientists, product managers, and more.
-Each of these people has their own unique “data DNA,” with different preferred tools, skill sets, tech stacks, and ways of approaching problems.
+Each of these people has their own unique “data DNA,” with different preferred tools, skills sets, tech stacks, and ways of approaching problems.
 This diversity brings creative ways of developing solutions but makes collaboration difficult.
 Modern data catalog platforms need to be intuitive and simple to use so everyone can use them to understand data on their own terms.
 Data user diversity also means that self-service is no longer optional, it is an essential feature.

 Factor #3: The new vision for data governance

 Stakeholders traditionally have seen data governance as a bureaucratic process that hinders their day-to-day work.
 Modern, collaborative governance requires a new type of data catalog built from the bottom up and needs a reframing as “data and analytics governance” to highlight its importance for bringing clarity and transparency to data analytics.